GraceDing0811/assessment1/README.md

 In my report project, several packages are needed: pacman, kableExtra, flextable, dplyr, ggplot2, purrr, tidyr, glue, janitor.
 You can install these packages in R if you have not done that.

+## What the project does
+This project firstly introduces the information about the data set, including its structure, format and variables' descriptive statistics like their mean, standard deviation and range.
+Missing values proportion is also demonstrated.

+Secondly, the project does three data wrangling based on the 'energy access' dataset, which are rename Variables, set Implausible Values into NA and select Columns.

+Thirdly, the project visualizes the 'energy access' data thorugh: bar plots, line graphs and a scatter plot.

+Finally, the project evaluates my interaction with Chatgpt 3.5, and comments on Chatgpt's code are indicated in a comparison to my code.